Anant/Cassandra.Toolkit/README.md

 # Compatibility
 ## Platform Compatibility
+### Target Compatibility
-Eventually we want compatibility for the following platforms:
+Eventually our goal is to have compatibility for the following platforms:

 | Platform            | TableAnalyzer Receive | TableAnalyzer Transform |
 | ------------------- | ------------------ | --------- |